GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (67) .md

 **At Higher Tiers**: For each tier beyond minimum, an additional such ray is fired.

 **Critical Failure**: You instead are subject to a number of the wand's attacks equal to the spell's tier.
 The wand is still destroyed.

+#### Disimpress

+**Minimum Tier**: 2

+**Casting Time**: 25 actions

+**Duration**: 5 + [Magic] bonus minutes

+**Effect**: You touch a weapon, piece of ammunition, piece of armor, or some other object.

+If it has been affected by a 1st tier spell, or a source determined to be equivalent by the narrator, the effect is supressed for this spell's duration.

+If such a magic's tier would be less than half of this spell's, there is also a percentage chance that the magic is disrupted to the point that it no longer functions (though can be "repaired" by certain means).
+This is equal to this spell's tier plus the points of success on the spellcheck.

+**At Higher Tiers**: For each tier beyond minimum, you may increase the time it is surpressed by 1d4 minutes or have the spell sffect a magic of one tier higher.

+**Critical Failure**: You accidentally disrupt your own magical connection gaining spell sickness equal to the tier of this spell.

 #### Dragon's Breath